zelcion/birbs/README.md

 > When saying `Birbable`, it means either a Procedure or a Pipeline.

-If your IDE or editor shows you properties or methods which are not documented, it means that they are private, nd you should not use them directly.
+If your IDE or editor shows you properties or methods which are not documented, it means that they are private, and you should not use them directly.

-## Context : **_class_**
+## Context\<T> : **_class_**
-A Context defines a group of information available to a Procedure or Pipeline when it gets executed.
+A Context defines a group of informations.
+It is available to a Procedure or Pipeline when it gets executed.
 It may have any Bibrbable instance signed on it.

+The context instance has a `contextState` property which holds its current state.
+If you're using typescript you may pass the type of this property as the generic type of the class when using it.
+Example: `Context<{ name: string }>`.
+If omitted, the context will accept any object as a state.

 > As for version 0.8+, The context has the hability to handle errors thrown anywhere during the execution of your procedures.
 For more information, check the "Handling Promise Rejections" section.